ColinWang98/ColinWang.github.io/index.md

 title: "Home"
 ---

-# Welcome
+# Wang Yao

-Welcome to the homepage of Wang Yao.

-A passionate and creative HCI researcher.
+A passionate and creative HCI researcher focused on virtual environments and urban culture restoration.

-Graduated from The Hong Kong Polytechnic University with a Master's degree in Sustainable Urban Development (SUD).
-Currently working as a Research Assistant with Prof. Li Chen Richard at PolyU.
+Currently working as a Research Assistant with Prof. Li Chen Richard at The Hong Kong Polytechnic University, where I completed my Master's degree in Sustainable Urban Development (SUD).

-**Research Interests:** HCI, XR, Urban Culture, Restoration, Virtual Environments

-**Currently seeking PhD opportunities** in related fields.

-**Personal Interests:** Photography, Music, and Literature

-Explore the sections above to learn more about my education, research, work experience, activities, awards, projects, and creative works.
+## Research Interests
+- **HCI & XR**: Human-Computer Interaction and Extended Reality
+- **Urban Culture**: Digital preservation and restoration of cultural heritage
+- **Virtual Environments**: Immersive experiences and spatial computing
+- **Metaverse**: Social interaction and cultural expression in digital spaces

+## Current Focus
+Seeking PhD opportunities in HCI, XR, and related fields to advance research in virtual environments and cultural heritage preservation.

+## Featured Projects

 ---

-## Featured Projects

 ### VR Breathing Training Platform
 Developed immersive VR environments for respiratory therapy, integrating biofeedback and interactive design.